marcogdepinto/Sentiment_Analysis_On_Product_User_Reviews/README.md

 Sentiment Analysis (or Opinion Mining) is the task of identifying what the user thinks about a particular piece of text.
 Sentiment analysis often takes the form of an annotation task with the purpose of annotating a portion of text with a positive, negative, or neutral label.

-In this Sentiment Analysis (SA) task, we built a deep learning regression model able to predict the score assigned by a user in a product review.
+In this Sentiment Analysis (SA) task, the presented deep learning regression model is able to predict the score assigned by a user in a product review.

 This task has been completed to participate to ATE_ABSITA at EVALITA 2020: http://www.di.uniba.it/~swap/ate_absita/task.html#